W427697/Discord-/docs/configure/theming.md

 <Callout variant="info" icon="💡">

-If you're using <code>brandImage</code> to add your custom logo, you can use any of the most common image formats.
+If you're using `brandImage` to add your custom logo, you can use any of the most common image formats.

 </Callout>